hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 > **NOTE:** The details we provide in this section are a condensed version of what is provided on the [HMSRC O2 Wiki](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588662168/Personal+R+Packages).
 We encourage you to peruse the docs to get more detailed information for working with R on O2 and/or talk to the folks at HMS RC when troubleshooting.

-A personal R library is basically a space in your home folder which is dedicated for source code related to any R packages you choose to install.
+A **personal R library** is basically a **directory** which is **dedicated for source code related to any R packages you install**.
 Once you have a package installed for a specific version of R, you simply point to that directory when loading your libraries.
-There are **two main things you need to do**:
+There are two main things you need to do:

-1. Create a  folder for your libraries
+1. Create a directory for your libraries
-2. Define that space (path to the directory) as an environment variable, so R knows to look there when loading libraries
+2. Define that path to the directory as an environment variable, so R knows to look there when loading libraries

 #### Create a folder for R libraries
 Typically, your personal libraries are placed in your `$HOME` folder.
 There is no specific naming convention, but one is suggested in the command below (the idea is to include the R version in the path). **Keep R installations separate for different verions of R**.
 You can do this by creating a folder for every R version you are working with, e.g. `~/R/4.0.1/library`, `~/R/4.2.1/library` and so on.
 This will make your work more reproducible and working in R more efficient.

-The following command can be run in the shell at the command prompt:
+The following command can be run in the shell at the command prompt to create a directory:

 ```bash
 ## create a folder for pacakge installations